CSUC/RDR-scripts/dataset_size_calculator/README_ENG.md

     - Provide the dataset DOI and the authentication token.

 3. **Obtaining the Dataset Size**:
-    - Retrieve information about all files associated with the specified DOI.
+    - Retrieve information about all files size associated with the datasets.
-    - Sum the size of each file to get the total dataset size.
+    - Sum the size of each file to get the total datasets size.

 4. **Output Format**:
     - Displays the total size in different units (bytes, KB, MB, GB) for easier interpretation.

 5. **Download Options**:
-    - If running in Google Colab, you can download a report with the dataset size.
+    - If running in Google Colab, you can download a report with the datasets size.
     - It can also be run in other Python environments such as Jupyter Notebook or locally.

 ## File Structure
-- `dataset_size_calculator.ipynb`: Script to calculate the dataset size.
+- `dataset_size_calculator.ipynb`: Script to calculate the datasetS size.
 - `README.md`: Documentation file for the script.

 ## Example Usage